cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 {{<Aside type="warning">}}

-Although Cloudflare provides you a certificate to easily confirgure zone-level authenticated origin pulls, if you want more strict security, you should upload your own certificate.
+Although Cloudflare provides you a certificate to easily configure zone-level authenticated origin pulls, if you want more strict security, you should upload your own certificate.

 Using a custom certificate is required if you need your domain to be [FIPS](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards) compliant.